emil0911/openChart/README.md

 # TOpenChart
-Open implementation of TChart, named TOpenChart.
+Open implementation of chart, named TOpenChart.
 Created for DevelStudio 3.0 Environment.

 ### Thanks to
 Silk Icon Project for icon